egreich/Honam-Plain-AGB/README.md

 # README for estimating aboveground biomass in Honam Plain around Jeonju (one of South Korea’s largest rice-growing regions)
-## Uses RandomForestRegressor trained on GEDI Aboveground Biomass data and 6 Landsat bands
+## Uses RandomForestRegressor trained on GEDI Aboveground Biomass data and Landsat 8 reflectance bands

 ### Summary of code: